 South Street: Philadelphia's grunge, punk, and funk scene extend along South Street, from about 10th Street east to near the Delaware River.
 Many of the unconventional shops, galleries, eateries, performance spaces and lounges around here are still queer-owned or queer-frequented.
 South Street draws a rowdy suburban crowd on weekends.
 Be sure to check out the South Street Antiques Market, whose pieces range from authentic Colonial to kitsch.

+North and West: West of Center City, across the Schuylkill River, is University City, which is dominated by the campuses of the University of Pennsylvania and Drexel University.
 The neighborhood just southwest of campus, north of Baltimore Avenue between about 38th and 50th streets, has a significant GLBT population.